mohammeda6429/github-tutorial/README.md

 To undo a _push_ use `git reset -- hard HEAD ~1` which goes back to the pervious commit and then force push by using `git push -f`.

 ## Collaboration
+Forking is making a remote copy of remote repo.
+So when you _Fork_ someone elses project you're basically just making a copy of their remote repo.
+If you want to fork someone elses project you will need their username and project name, it should look something like this _https://github.com/username/project-name_

+After _forking_ you can now _Clone_.
+When you _clone_, you make a copy of your remote into your local machine.

+You can make changes but you can only send it to your remote, if you want to change the original code you have to send a _pull request_.
+The _pull request_ can be accepted or denied by the owner of the project.
+If they accept it, they have to go back to their _c9_ account and type `git pull`. `Git pull` brings the code down from the remote and changes your code to the one you accepted.